-(1) Except for facilities that the Council has determined exempt as described in OAR 345-015-0350 to OAR 345-015-0370, no person may construct or expand a facility unless the Council has granted a site certificate or an amendment to an existing site certificate.
+(1) Except for facilities that the Council has determined exempt as described in OAR 345-015-0350 to 345-015-0370 or for which a separate site certificate is not required according to ORS 469.320(5), a person shall not construct or expand a facility unless the Council has granted a site certificate or an amendment to an existing site certificate.

 (2) An applicant shall not submit an application for a site certificate before the Office of Energy has issued a project order for the proposed facility as described in OAR 345-015-0160.
+No later than 30 days after the informational hearing described in OAR 345-015-0130, the applicant may submit to the Office a written request for waiver or modification of requirements in OAR 345-021-0010 that the applicant believes are not applicable to the proposed facility.
 If the applicant chooses, the applicant may submit a draft application before the issuance of a project order.

 (3) Notwithstanding the requirement of section (2), in the case of an expedited review granted under OAR 345-015-0300, the applicant may submit an application for a site certificate any time after the Office of Energy determines the request for expedited review satisfies the requirements of OAR 345-015-0300.
+Notwithstanding the requirement of section (2), in the case of an expedited review granted under 2001 Oregon Laws chapter 683, section 15 (HB3788), the applicant may submit an application for a site certificate any time after the Office determines the request satisfies the requirements of that law.

 (4) In addition to the application for a site certificate described in OAR 345-021-0010, the applicant shall submit to the Office of Energy six copies of each application for a state or local government agency permit needed for construction and operation of the facility, unless the applicant chooses to incorporate copies of the permit applications as part of the application for a site certificate.
-The applicant may submit the site certificate application before submitting copies of each permit applications.
-The applicant intends to submit the copies of permit applications.
+The applicant may submit the site certificate application before submitting copies of each permit application if the applicant submits a schedule of the dates by which the applicant intends to submit the copies of permit applications.
 The permit applications and letters described in this section are part of the decision record for the Office of Energy's proposed order, described in OAR 345-015-0230.
-The Office shall not find the site certificate applications and:
+The Office shall not find the site certificate applications; and